The reverse mathematics of theorems of Jordan and Lebesgue: Jordan decomposition for BV functions of rational domain

 \begin{proofclaim} Let $x, y \in [0,1]_\mathbb{Q}$ such that $x < y$.
 It is enough to show that for any $q\in\Q$ such that $g(y)-g(x)<q$, $|f(y)-f(x)|<q$.
 By the definition of $g$, one can find $r,s\in\N$ such that $x=p_{r}$, $y=p_{s}$, $g(p_{r})>q_{r}$, $g(p_{s})<q_{s}$ and $q_{s}-q_{r}<q$.
 Then, by (r2) we have $|f(y)-f(x)|=|f(p_{s})-f(p_{r})|\le q_{s}-q_{r}<q$. \end{proofclaim} Thus, this $g=g_{Z}$ is the desired function. \end{proof}

 It is a well-known fact that every $\Pi^{0}_{1}$-class with only finitely many members has a computable member.
-Greenberg, Miller and Nies \cite{Greenberg.Miller.ea:nd} used this fact to build a computable function $f$ on $[0,1]$ of bounded variation whose Jordan decomposition is always PA-complete.
-As shown in Simpson and Yokoyama~\cite{SY201X}, a natural formalization within $\RCAo$ of this fact already requires $\Sigma^{0}_{2}$-induction with the absence of the existence of a non-computable set.
+Greenberg, Nies and Slaman used this fact to build a computable function $f$ on $[0,1]$ of bounded variation such that any Jordan decomposition of $f$ is PA-complete; see \cite[Section 2.3 and in particular Prop.\ 2.9]{Greenberg.Miller.ea:nd}.
+A natural formalization within $\RCAo$ of this fact is as follows: if an infinite tree $T$ has only boundedly many incomparable nodes that are extendible, then $T$ has a path that is computable relative to $T$.
+Simpson and Yokoyama~\cite{SY201X} showed that this formalization already requires $\Sigma^{0}_{2}$-induction.
 Instead, we will use the following lemma. \begin{lem}[$\RCAo$] Let $T\subseteq 2^{<\N}$ be an infinite tree.
 If there is a bound on the cardinality of an arbitrary prefix-free subset of $T$, then $T$ has a path. \end{lem} \begin{proof} Take $K\in\N$ so that $|P|<K$ for any prefix-free set $P\subseteq T$.
 By $\Sigma^0_1$ induction, take

 Let $P_k \subseteq T$ witness (\ref{line1}).
 Let $\sigma = \max P_k$, where the max is taken with respect to the usual integer encoding of binary strings.
 Let $\ell = \max\{|\tau| : \tau \in P_k\}$.
 Any $\tau \in T$ with $|\tau| > \ell$ must extend an element of $P_k$, and can have at most one successor.
 By the pigeonhole principle (which is available from $\Sigma^{0}_{1}$ induction), there exists $\tau\in P_{k}$ with infinitely many extensions in $T$.
 Since each extension of $\tau$ of length exceeding $\ell$ has exactly one successor, we can effectively find a path through $ T$ extending $\tau$. \end{proof}